dsmithGeorgianc/DacorieSmith.AIDI1002.FinalProject/README.md

-# Quantifying Stereotypes in Language
+#Improving The Quantifying Stereotypes in Language Code
 =====================================

+Done By :
+Dacorie Smith
+Olukayode Adegboyega

 ## Repository Overview
 -----------------------